kbase/narrative/src/biokbase-doc/functions-tut.rst

     consult the :doc:`API reference </functions>`.

 What this document is **not**
     A tutorial on how to make widgets or use the KBase API.
 This assumes that you’re at least passably familiar with the KBase widget API and the Python version of the KBase service API.
 This also isn’t a tutorial on how to get the Narrative working.
-The Readme in the root of the Narrative repo should help with that.
+Steve's slides and the Readme in the root of the Narrative repo should help with that.

 **Contents**